-Panel c in Table 1 presents our main results where the two-period lag of the project variables ( $\Delta N{ji,t-2}$ ) is instrumented by the detrended project input series ( $F{t-3}$ ) times our local exposure variable ( $\bar{\rho}{ij}$ ).
+Panel c in Table 1 presents our main results where the two-period lag of the project variables $(\Delta N{i,t-2})$ is instrumented by the detrended project input series (F{t-3}) times our local exposure variable (\bar{N}{ij}) .
 Recall that we expect to find a negative effect on spatial concentration within regions and have no clear prior on the effect of transport projects on concentration between regions.
 Our results are in line with these expectations.
 For concentration within regions, the 2SLS coefficients are negative, statistically significant at conventional levels, and of substantial magnitude.
-It appears that measurement error, simultaneous causality, and/or omitted variables caused an upward bias in the OLS estimates which could be addressed by instrumenting Chinese project locations.
-The point estimate in column 1 indicates that the Gini coefficient is permanently reduced by 2.2 percentage points in regions where at least one Chinese government-financed transport project has been committed two years before.
-Column 2 shows very similar results.
+A possible interpretation is that a combination of measurement errors, simultaneous causality, and the omission of potential confounders biases the least-squares estimates toward zero, which may have been addressed by instrumenting Chinese project locations.
+The 2SLS point estimate in column 1 indicates that the Gini coefficient is permanently reduced by 2.2 percentage points in regions where at least one Chinese government-financed transport project has been committed two years before.37 Column 2 shows very similar results.
 Though the coefficient initially appears small, note that the average value of a project at a particular location is about US\$7.6 million (or 15.84 log points).
-This
+This implies that such an increase leads to a decrease in the Gini coefficient by 2.2 percentage points.38 This effect is thus economically meaningful but moderate compared to the decreases in concentration observed in the case of Nairobi discussed in the introduction.
+While we have not yet tested how much of this result is driven by urban areas, it is in line with the notion that building or upgrading transport infrastructure allows economic activity to decentralize around congested cities (e.g., Baum-Snow 2007, Baum-Snow et al. 2017).
+Moreover, our Local Average Treatment Effect (LATE) uses variation induced by the production of physical input factors in China and will thus have a greater impact on big infrastructure projects requiring large volumes of steel, cement, and other physical inputs.